ResistancePlatform/resnode/DockerREADME.md

 10. Click enter when promped about Region
 11. Click enter when prompted about Category
 12. You should now see: ***Configuration for testnet node saved.
 Setup complete!***

+todo:
+Command to add external ip, fail if not provided run setup interactively rebuild rescore image test up in AWS with a real DNS name! update doc accordingly

 ### Start up your node
 You are now ready to start up your masternode!